 The white light produced by RGBW lamps(SMD chips) is not a mixture of red, green, and blue light, but an additional white light chip for a purer colour.
 If you have higher requirements for white light, RGBW lamps are the recommended choice.

 Our regular DC pool lights use 4 wires for RGB functionality and 5 wires for RGBW functionality.
-Three of the negative wires are for the red, green and blue chips to access different voltages and the other is a positive wire.
-RGBW fixtures will have an additional wire to control the white light voltage.
+Three negative wires are used for the red, green, and blue chips to access the different voltages, and one is positive. rgbw fixtures will have an additional wire to control the white light voltage.
 Pool lights from other manufacturers may have slightly different wires than ours.

 This is a DC-powered RGBW PAR56 bulb that has 5 wires